cathiele/rpngo/USER_GUIDE.md

 ![ncurses plot 3](img/ncurses_plot3.png)

-Still not great because the `x * x` plot has a range that is crushing the range of sin.
+Still not great because the `x * x` plot has a y range that is crushing the range of sin.
 This can be addressed by setting `miny` and `maxy` manually instead of relying on `autoy`: